sldains/vanilla_minecraft_monsters/README.md

 Important features:
 - Elytra flight and endless sprint boost
 - Permanent slowfall
-- Weak and slow on when not flying
+- Weak and slow when not flying
 - Can’t wear heavy armor
 - Can turn invisible for a short amount of time
 - Can only eat raw food